 A carefree spirit and sense of adventure sits at Zanaka’s core, Imagine Santigold meets The Do and you’re halfway there.
 Zanaka means childhood in Malagasy, Jain’s mother’s native tongue and is a telling title for the album.
 The songs form a diary that documents the singer’s life from 16 to 23 when she spent her formative years in the Congo and Dubai.
 Some influences date back further – to the Manu Chao, Youssou N’Dour and Miriam Makeba records her French father and half-Madagascan mother played at home.

-One of the stand out artists at this year’s SxSW – Jain won the Grulke prize for developing non-US act – she’s been championed at Radio 1 by Nick Grimshaw, Annie Mac and Huw Stephens and won critical acclaim from amongst others, the Sunday Times, The Fader, and most recently The Guardian.
-With her first UK TV appearance on Later scheduled for next week she’s poised to be repeat an incredibly successful year in France here in the UK.
+One of the stand out artists at last year’s SxSW – Jain won the Grulke prize for developing non-US act – she’s been championed at Radio 1 by Nick Grimshaw, Annie Mac and Huw Stephens and won critical acclaim from amongst others, the Sunday Times, The Fader, and most recently The Guardian.